sebastian-hofstaetter/teaching/advanced-information-retrieval/neural-ir-exercise-2022/Assignment.md

 **raw judgements format**

-``id	relevanceLevel	relevanceCharacterRanges	durationUsedToJudgeMs	judgedAtUnixTS	documentId	queryId	userId``
+``id	relevanceLevel	relevanceCharacterRanges	durationUsedToJudgeMs	judgedAtUnixTS	documentId	queryId	userId``  (separated by a tab)

 **qrels format**

-``queryid hardcoded-Q0 documentid relevance-grade``
+``queryid hardcoded-Q0 documentid relevance-grade``  (separated by a space)

 Text-based files are always: ``id text`` (separated by a tab)